Escalator etiquette

-Left, right or both
+Standing conventions

 The first escalators installed in the London Underground at Earl's Court station used the design patented by Charles Seeberger.
 These did not let the passengers dismount in the direction of travel, as currently.

 Instead, a diagonal partition shunted them off to one side while the stairs disappeared under the partition.
 The side chosen for disembarkation was the left hand side and this is the origin of their convention that riders should stand on the right, so that the walking riders would not have to cut into a standing line of people to exit.

-Other locations, such as Hong Kong follow the London convention of standing on the right but, in some places such as Australia, riders stand on the left and walk on the right.
+A study of the London Underground published in 2013 found that 74.9% stood, while the remaining 25.1% walked.

-A 2015 experiment by Transport for London suggested that such a convention sometimes reduces the efficiency of escalators: the number of people carried can increase if people stand on both sides.
-In Japan, where different cities have different conventions, there was a "No Walk" campaign in 2015.
-This suggested remaining stationary on both sides for safety reasons and also recommended that riders leave an empty step between themselves and the person in front.
-Other places that have tried to dissuade riders from walking on escalators include Hong Kong, Toronto and Washington, DC but these campaigns are usually unsuccessful.
+Different regions follow different conventions: London, Hong Kong, and Osaka follow the stand-right/walk-left pattern, while in Japan (except the Kansai region), Malaysia, Singapore, Australia, and New Zealand, riders stand on the left and walk on the right.